RivalMind Logo - A Digital Marketing Agency

 2020’s global pandemic served as a gigantic litmus test for every organization.

 For some businesses, marketing became necessary for the first time.
-Other organizations may have temporarily pushed marketing to the wayside to cut spending.
+Other organizations eventually pushed marketing to the wayside to cut spending.

-Regardless of how 2020 affected your business, the new year presents opportunity to refocus – and possibly ramp up – your marketing efforts.
+Regardless of how 2020 affected your business, current trends present opportunity to refocus – and possibly ramp up – your marketing efforts.
 But getting started is not always easy.

 How much money is enough for my marketing budget?
 Am I wasting money on certain marketing channels?
 Should I pay for website leads?
 We empathize with these questions!
 As a business owner, sorting through marketing questions is challenging, and we hope to offer some answers, beginning with budget.